mohsenpedramnia/resolve/packages/adapters/storage-adapters/resolve-storage-mongo/README.md

 ## Available Parameters
 * `url` - a MongoDB connection string.
 Refer to [Connection String URI Format](https://docs.mongodb.com/manual/reference/connection-string/) for more information.
-* `collectionName` - a name of a collection storing events.
+* `tableName` - a name of a collection storing events.
 ## Usage

 ```js